Softpanorama

 There were some limited attempts to address this problem in Unix in the past (wheel group and immutable file attributes in BSD, sudo, extended attributes (ACL), etc), but Role Based Access Control (RBAC) as implemented in Solaris 10 is probably the most constructive way to address this complex problem in its entirety.

-RBAC is not a completely new thing.
+RBAC in Solaris 10 is not a completely new thing.
 Previous versions of RBAC with more limited capabilities existed for more then ten years in previous versions of Solaris.
-It was introduced in Trusted Solaris and was later incorporated into the Solaris 8.
+It was first introduced in Trusted Solaris and was later incorporated into the Solaris 8.
 In was improved and several additional predefined roles were introduced in Solaris 9.
-Still they generally fall short of expectations and only Solaris 10 implementation has the qualities necessary for enterprize adoption of this feature.
+Still they fall short of requirements of enterprise system administrators and only Solaris 10 implementation has the qualities necessary for enterprise adoption of this feature.
+But again as it is often happens with innovative solutions it was ignored by industry.
+Even in department of the US government were its usage it mandatory it is vastly underutilized.

 Among predefined roles that is several that are immediately useful and usable: